nikbhintade/twitterConnect/README.md

 # Twitter Connect: Bridging Web2 and Web3 for Transparent Twitter Engagement

-Twitter Connect is an incredible extension that allows you to easily check if a Twitter account is linked to an on-chain wallet, providing you with valuable insights into the on-chain activities associated with that account.
+Twitter Connect is an extension that allows you to easily check if a Twitter account is linked to an on-chain wallet, providing you with the on-chain activities associated with that account.

-This powerful functionality is made possible through Social Connect, a robust framework that enables users to connect their Web2 identifiers, like Twitter accounts, with their on-chain wallets.
+This functionality is made possible through Social Connect, a project that enables users to connect their Web2 identifiers, like Twitter accounts, Phone Numbers, Discord Usernmes and even email addresses, with their on-chain wallets.

-With Twitter Connect, crypto influencers on Twitter can seamlessly connect their wallets to their Twitter accounts, fostering greater transparency between them and their audience.
-This is an essential first step towards migrating one's Web2 footprint to the decentralized Web3 world.
+With Social Connect, crypto influencers can connect their Twitter account with their on-chain accounts  to foster greater transparency between them and their audience.
+This is an essential first step towards migrating one's Web2 footprint to the decentralized Web3 world and Twitter Connect hopes be be part this first step.

 ## How to Use Twitter Connect on Your Local Machine